btramel/btramel/README.md

 👋 Hi, I’m Brad Tramel, a twenty-something wordsmith turned frontend developer.
-My path to web development was long and sinuous, the unexpected but natural endpoint to a myriad of intervening full-time and side gigs.
+My path to web development was long and sinuous, the unexpected but natural endpoint to myriad excursions and side gigs.

-- 📝 Out of college I began copywriting for a costumes company, writing about the card game Hearthstone for an Amazon-owned company called Curse, and managing a portfolio of projects for a Minneapolis-based contracting company.
-I stayed busy.
+- 📝 Out of college I stayed busy copywriting for a massive ecommerce company, writing about the card game Hearthstone for Curse, an Amazon affiliate, and managing a portfolio of projects for a Minneapolis contractor.

 - 📚 But I wanted a new challenge, eager to enter a field with more opportunity for growth.
 I took the LSAT in 2019 and accepted a scholarship to the St. Thomas School of Law in early 2020, only to defer and ultimately decline it amidst pandemic uncertainty.